 While you do have to live by some rules, it’s important that you aren’t holding yourself back from living a full life.

-If you feel like you want to attain greater heights but feel you’re standing in your own way, then continue reading.
+If you feel like you want to attain greater heights but that you’re standing in your own way, then continue reading.
 This article will explore how you can identify your limiting beliefs and get over them.

 Table of Contents